Ayman Mohamed Fayez

 Ayman Mohamed Fayez or Ayman Alaa Eldin Mohamed Fayez (born 3 March 1991 Giza, Egypt) is an Egyptian fencer who competed in the 2012 Olympics and 2016 Olympics in Men's Individual Épée.

-Fayez was African champion in 2009, 2012 and 2017, also winning gold in the team epee event on all three occasions.
+Fayez was African champion in 2009, 2012 and 2017, also winning gold in the team épée event on all three occasions.
 In 2008, 2013 and 2015, he won a bronze medal in the individual event and a gold medal in the team event at the African Championships.
-In 2016, he won a silver medal in the individual and a gold medal in the men's team epee at the African Championships, replicating his results from the 2011 and 2014 African Championships.
+In 2016, he won a silver medal in the individual and a gold medal in the men's team épée at the African Championships, replicating his results from the 2011 and 2014 African Championships.